 Contact us to learn how we can help you recover compensation for your injuries or the loss of a loved one from this type of premises liability action.
 Our accomplished negligent security lawyers are accessible online or by calling us at 203-896-4631 for a free initial consultation.

-- Slip-and-fall accidents: If you are facing a slip-and-fall accident, you need to contact one of our attorneys.
-Often, these cases arise because of the conditions of the premises.
+- Slip-and-fall accidents: Often, these cases arise because of the conditions of the premises.
 Sometimes, snow and ice that has not been cleared away cause problems.
-Contact our law firm for more information.

-- Building code violation: There are specific building codes that need to be upheld to ensure that buildings are safe for individuals.
+- Building code violations: There are specific building codes that need to be upheld to ensure that buildings are safe for individuals.
 There are rules about staircases, elevators and public areas in general.
-If you were injured because building codes were ignored or violated, you need to speak with an attorney.

 Answers To Your Questions About Premises Liability